 Eligibility

-The lead applicant (proponent) must be a researcher with a focus on astroparticle physics at a grant-eligible Canadian academic institution who is: A) managing an institutional research account eligible to hold funds from Tri-Council granting agencies (or currently in receipt of CFREF funding through the McDonald Institute); or B) is working under the direct supervision of a researcher meeting criterion A, above, and who is willing to manage award funds through their eligible research account..
+The lead applicant (proponent) must be a researcher with a focus on astroparticle physics at a grant-eligible Canadian academic institution who is: A) managing an institutional research account eligible to hold funds from Tri-Council granting agencies (or currently in receipt of CFREF funding through the McDonald Institute); or B) is working under the direct supervision of a researcher meeting criterion A, above, and who is willing to manage award funds through their eligible research account.]

 Expenses: All expenses categories to be reimbursed must be listed in the submitted application budget.
 Any incurred expense that is not categorized in an awarded application may not be eligible for reimbursement under the terms of the Letter of Award (please contact the McDonald Institute’s Associate Director, if an unanticipated expense arises and it was not included in the application budget).